Your Body Doesn’t Have to Keep the Score: Recover and Heal Childhood Trauma Through Somatic Therapy

 Restoring the Mind-Body Connection

-For someone disconnected from their body due to early trauma, slowly rebuilding awareness of sensations can help reconnect to their needs, emotions, and aliveness in ways that once felt impossible, promoting agency and lasting healing.
+For someone who has been cut off from their bodily sensations due to early childhood trauma, slowly becoming aware of the sensations with the support of a trusted practitioner helps reconnect with themselves, their needs and their aliveness in a way that wasn’t possible before, promoting agency and lasting healing.

 Healing Attachment and Developmental Wounds

-The therapeutic relationship is one of the most important aspects of childhood trauma recovery, especially when attachment and developmental wounds are involved.
-Since these wounds often stem from relational ruptures, the supportive and reliable presence of a therapist helps rebuild trust and emotional security.
+Therapeutic alliance between the client and the therapist is one of the most important aspects of childhood trauma recovery when addressing attachment and developmental wounds.
+These wounds often have relational ruptures at the very core, and a safe therapeutic relationship helps to rebuild trust and emotional connections.

 The Long-Term Benefits of Somatic Therapy for Childhood Trauma Recovery